-As I’ve mentioned earlier, this was Charles Hawtrey’s last film.
+As I’ve mentioned earlier, that was Charles Hawtrey’s last film.
 What I particularly found pertinent about his character is that it somehow seems to make a parallel with his real-life self.
-Indeed, not only Hawtrey had (sadly) alcohol problems (in the film, alcoholism is presented in a comical way) but, from what I’ve read, his mother was often assisting to the shooting (which gave place to many great anecdotes) at Pinewood Studios.
-Thus it reflects that mamma’s boy characteristic of Eustache Tuttle.
+Indeed, not only Hawtrey had (sadly) alcohol problems (in the film, alcoholism is presented comically) but, from what I’ve read, his mother was often assisting to the shooting (which gave place to many great anecdotes) at Pinewood Studios.
+Thus, it reflects that mamma’s boy characteristic of Eustache Tuttle.
 Was this the most glorious way for Hawtrey’s to bid adieu to his career?
-In all respective Carry On fashion, yes, but the reality was obviously sadder.
+In all respective Carry On fashion, yes, but the reality was sadder.

 And talking of Williams, his performance was among my favourites in the film.
 But then, it’s rare that I don’t like him.
-How can we forget that part where he meets all the member of the trip or when he finds himself in charge of the phone at the hotel reception (always very optimistic, more or less saving the life of the poor Pepe)?
+How can we forget that part where he meets all the members of the trip or when he finds himself in charge of the phone at the hotel reception (always very optimistic, more or less saving the life of the poor Pepe)?
 Talking of Pepe, Peter Butterworth was back in force with a significant role.
-The poor hotel manager tries to run his place work, but he has quite a hard time doing so!
+The poor hotel manager tries to run his place, but he has quite a hard time doing so!
 We love his devotion to trying to arrange things even in the most desperate situations!
 Hattie Jacques, who plays his wife, didn’t impress me this time.
-Normally, I always like her, but her effort to create the Spanish accent didn’t work for me and just reminded me of this situation where Joan Sims played an Arabian woman in Follow that Camel.
+Normally, I always like her, but her effort to create the Spanish accent didn’t work for me.
+It reminded me of this situation where Joan Sims played an Arabian woman in Follow that Camel.

 Kenneth Connor came back with a role that was a bit more developed, just like it was the case in the early Carry Ons, and so it was the case for June Whitfield.
-I’ve got to admit, I don’t really remember her in Carry On Nurse, but that is probably due to the fact that her role was kind of minor.
+I’ve got to admit, I don’t remember her much in Carry On Nurse, but that is probably because her role was a minor one.
 Anyway, I thought she was a great addition to the cast as her character makes a strong contrast with the young female actresses of the lot.
 Probably because she wasn’t so much of a regular, June thought the film was going to be shot in Spain and had a surprise when learning it was going to be filmed in Pinewood Studio’s car park.
-(2) Well, the Carry On production team never made a lot of efforts for on-location shooting except for Up the Khyber.
+(2) Well, the Carry On production team never made a lot of efforts for on-location shooting.

 Next, we’ll review Carry On Girls which, yes, is considered among the less good Carry On films.
 Update: it isn’t THAT bad really!